fastify/session/README.md

 Setting this to `false` can save storage space and comply with the EU cookie law.

 ##### rolling (optional)
 Forces the session identifier cookie to be set on every response.
 The expiration is reset to the original maxAge - effectively resetting the cookie lifetime.
-This is typically used in conjuction with short, non-session-length maxAge values to provide a quick expiration of the session data with reduced potential of session expiration occurring during ongoing server interactions.
+This is typically used in conjunction with short, non-session-length maxAge values to provide a quick expiration of the session data with reduced potential of session expiration occurring during ongoing server interactions.
 Defaults to true.

 ##### idGenerator(request) (optional)